 For many years, the traditional method to let down pressure in a liquid stream used a Joule-Thomson (J-T) valve.
 An improvement in the overall efficiency of this let-down process can be achieved by replacing the J-T valve with an expander.
-In doing so and depending on the machine, the overall plant efficiency may increase up to 8%, reducing operating costs and increasing LNG production.
+In doing so, and depending on the machine, the overall plant efficiency may increase up to 8%, reducing operating costs and increasing LNG production.

-To ensure reliability and increase mean time between overhauls, our expanders utilize the same Thrust Equalizing Mechanism (TEM®) as used in our pumps for decades.
+To ensure reliability and increase mean time between overhauls, our expanders use the same Thrust Equalizing Mechanism (TEM®) as used in our pumps for decades.
 This system completely eliminates axial thrust loads, dramatically increasing bearing life and reducing machine wear.

-Ebara expanders can be supplied with variable speed technology together with fixed inlet vane geometry.
+Cryogenic expanders can be supplied with variable speed technology together with fixed inlet vane geometry.
 By introducing variable speed technology to the application, the efficiency of the expander can be optimized over a wide range of flows and desired pressure reductions.
 This method enables automatic optimization of work transfer and performance to match changes in process conditions.
 At the heart of the system is the variable speed, constant frequency (VSCF) controller, which can vary the speed of the generator and expander to precisely match process conditions.
 At the same time, power is produced at constant frequency with unity power factor.
 The low harmonic sinusoidal output can then be fed directly back into the plant electrical system.
-In processes where few operating points are expected, EIC expanders may be supplied without the VSCF for constant speed operation.
+In processes where few operating points are expected, cryogenic expanders may be supplied without the VSCF for constant speed operation.
 In this configuration, the expander can be connected directly to the site’s electrical grid, simplifying the install and reducing installation costs.